 Re-do your keyword research

-2020 was an impactful year for many of us and a lot has changed.
+2020 and 2021 were impactful years for many of us, and a lot has changed.
 Keeping this in mind, it’s high time to re-do your keyword research.
-There is bound to have been an enormous amount of changes in your market.
+There is bound to have been an enormous amount of change in your market.
 Not only that, your company itself is bound to have changed.
-Not updating your keyword research is missing out on important opportunities.
-Read up on the research about consumer trends for 2021.
+Not updating your keyword research means missing out on significant opportunities.
+Read up on the research about consumer trends for 2022 and beyond.
 After that, ask yourself these questions:

 - What changed in my company?